-The Language Bank made up of County employees, citizens and regional organizations who are on call to provide interpretation and translation services to non-English speaking residents and County agencies who have a need for translators and interpreters.
+The Language Bank is made up of County employees, citizens, and regional organizations who are on call to provide interpretation and translation services to non-English speaking residents and County agencies who have a need for translators and interpreters.
 These individuals willingly volunteer their time to County agencies in a variety of ways.
 Some examples include: interpreting emergency-related calls for the County’s 911 Operations staff, translating documents into different languages and interpreting for citizens during court appearances.

 How do I apply?